enonic/old-xp-doc/doc/reference/toolbox/load.rst

 ..
 Attention::

-	Performing a load must never be performed on a repo with existing content, make sure the repo is emptied first!
+	A load must never be performed on a repo with existing content.
+It's meant to be used on empty repos.
+Make sure the repo is emptied first (delete contents)!

 **Usage:**